KhronosGroup/OpenXR-Tutorials/tutorial/4-actions.rst

 Here we've created each action with a little local lambda function `CreateAction`.
 Each action has a name, a localized description, and the type of action it is.
 It also, optionally, has a list of sub-action paths.
 A sub-action is, essentially the same action on a different control device: left- or right-hand controllers for example.

-Each Action and ActionSet has both a name, for internal use, and a localized description to show to the end-user.
+Each Action and Action Set has both a name, for internal use, and a localized description to show to the end-user.
 This is because the user may want to re-map actions from the default controls, so there must be a human-readable name to show them.

 *************************************
-4.2 Interaction Profiles and Bindings
+4.3 Interaction Profiles and Bindings
 *************************************

 As OpenXR is an API for many different devices, it needs to provide a way for you as a developer to refer to the various buttons, joysticks, inputs and outputs that a device may have, without needing to know in advance which device or devices the user will have.